zhullyb/monyhar/monyhar/styleguide/java/java.md

 ```

 ### Asserts
-The Chromium build system strips asserts in release builds (via ProGuard) and
+The Monyhar build system strips asserts in release builds (via ProGuard) and
 enables them in debug builds (or when `dcheck_always_on=true`) (via a [build
 step](https://codereview.monyhar.org/2517203002)).
 You should use asserts in
 the [same